sanjaynagi/malaria-vector-software-ecosystem/docs/home-page.md

 - Understand the concepts behind WGS, RNA-Sequencing and Amplicon sequencing.
 - Understand the utility of workflow managers (Snakemake, Nextflow) in bioinformatics.
 - Feel equipped with tools to analyse multiple types of omics data - in particular RNA-Sequencing and Amplicon Sequencing.
-- Enhance research into genomic surveillance and novel resistance variant discovery..
+- Enhance research into genomic surveillance and novel resistance variant discovery.

 # Intended audience